SouthEugeneRoboticsTeam/guidelines/Getting Started/IntelliJ.md

 Gradle is the dependency manager we now use after the 2017 season.
 After opening the project, you should see a dialog in the lower right corner of the window warning you about an "Unlinked Gradle Project".
 Press on the "Import Gradle project" link and press "OK" on the dialog that appears.
-The neccessary external dependencies will begin downloading.
+The necessary external dependencies will begin downloading.

 # 4 - Using IntelliJ